x0vi/metadata-remote-create-move-delete-folders/README.md

 - **Apply to Folder**: Apply any field value to all files in the folder
 - **Album Art**: Upload once, apply to entire album folders
 - **Smart workflow**: Navigate → Edit → Apply to folder

+### Folder Operations
+- **Move Folders**: Select a folder and press Ctrl+Shift+M to move it to a different location
+- **Choose destination**: Select the target parent folder from the modal dialog
+- **Preserves history**: All file edit history is maintained after moving folders
+- **Safe operation**: Prevents moving folders into themselves or conflicting locations

 ### Album Art Management
 - **Upload**: Click "Upload Image" to add new art